brandonmailhiot/SynthJS/README.md

 ## Introduction
-Offbeat is a javascript library that provides a simple language for music composition.
+Codebeat is a javascript library that provides a simple language for music composition.

 ### Note duration
 A note's duration is the relative amount of time it is played, known as a subdivision.